-The Organizational Communication Certificate is designed for individuals interested in understanding the professional communication skills necessary for their personal success in today’s busy work environment.
-Learners will have the opportunity to develop professional and interpersonal communication skills in addition to examining the process of team communication and participation.
-The knowledge and practice of both individual and group communication will also include the use of technology tools to better prepare them to be successful in their organization.
+The Organizational Communication Certificate is designed for individuals interested in understanding the professional communication skills necessary for personal success in today’s busy work environment.
+Students will have the opportunity to develop professional and interpersonal communication skills in addition to examining the process of team communication and participation.
+The knowledge and practice of both individual and grou communication will also include the use of technology tools to better prepare them to be successful in their organization.
 The use of technology tools will also be explored.

 Anyone interested in completing the Certificate in Organizational Communication may complete a Southwestern College Professional Studies Application for Admission.
 The five courses comprising the Organizational Communication Certificate can be completed in eight months or less with no prerequisites.